openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

   shared scheduler switches contexts between canvases.
 * Treat the window size and the native framebuffer size as separate values, especially on HiDPI displays.

-``GLScenePanel`` also detects context resets where the platform supports robustness and asks its wrapper to rebuild the canvas.
+On Windows, ``GLScenePanel`` first requests a robust context so it can detect graphics resets and ask its wrapper to rebuild the canvas.
+Because WGL robustness is optional, context creation retries once without those attributes when the robust attempt fails.
 Startup redraw recovery handles cases where a valid off-screen frame has not yet appeared in the AWT framebuffer.

 Scene Orchestration and Threading
 =================================